eriiWilson/home-lab-azure-soc/README.md

 home-lab/
 │
 ├── README.md
-├── /images               <- Screenshots of setup and logs └── LICENSE               <- MIT License
+├── /images    <- Screenshots of setup and logs
+├── /notes     <- Notes i did in the hands on
+└── LICENSE    <- MIT License
 ```

 ---